npg70/galbreath-old/galbreath-david-1719.md

 4. *Mary Galbreath*, bp.
 30 Jan 1751
 5. *John Galbreath*, bp.
 3 Feb 1753

-Note there are two people named *David Galbreath*, that married a *Jean Langwill* and a *Mary Langwill*, and both had first child in 1743.
+Note there are two people named *David Galbreath*, one married *Jean Langwill* and the other a *Mary Langwill*, and both had first child in 1743.